phansch/philhansch.net/content/posts/2013-11-10-hackership-week0.md

 [Hackerschool New York](https://www.hackerschool.com/about) is a very similar program and has been running for three years already.

 ## What and how I want to learn
 Primarily I want to learn Ruby on Rails and proper Test Driven Development.
 I already have an idea on how to get started with this.
 I will spend the first two or three days working through [this](http://ruby.railstutorial.org/) Ruby on Rails tutorial.
 After that, I will start to work on the actual project where I can apply all the things from the tutorial.
 Additionally I am going to use [Anki](http://ankisrs.net/) cards for stuff that is hard to remember.
-I will also try to maintain a learning journal to regulary review my learning progress.
+I will also try to maintain a learning journal to regularly review my learning progress.

 ## The actual project